cybozu-go/meows/README.md

 ## Features

-- Run a self hosted runner on a pod
+- Run a self-hosted runner on a pod
   - We call the pod `runner pod` :)
   - You can customize the runner pod spec.
 E.g. labels, annotations, environment variables, volumes, and so on.
 - Run GitHub Actions jobs in the clean environment